nbeliy/eegBidsCreator/README.md

 ```

 ### Config File

 Several options are accessible by the configuration file, which is loaded by `-c <configuration file>`.
-The file follows a standard `ini` structture, with parameters and possible values are explained in the example file `eegBidsCreator.conf`.
+The file follows a standard `ini` structture, with parameters and possible values are explained in the example file `eegBidsCreator.ini`.
 The parameters specification priority are as follows: `default < conf < cmd line`

 ### Example